By Sketchbook

 Core Strengths

-- Ad-free interface maintains creative flow for high-retention sessions
+- Ad-free interface sustains long-form creative sessions

 Critical Frictions